diogoaurelio/schedoscopeWiki/Open-Street-Map-Tutorial.md

 ### Preparation

 1. You need a Scala IDE, e.g. [Scala IDE for Eclipse](http://scala-ide.org/download/sdk.html)

 2. Import the maven projects schedoscope-core and schedoscope-tutorial

 3. Set scala compiler on version 2.10 in the projects' properties

 4. Sometimes the scala library needs to be added to the project in the IDE manually; right click on the project go to Scala > Add Scala Library to Build Path

 5. Sometimes the scala folders need to be added as source folders manually; right click on the project go to Build Path > Configure Build Path, then choose "Java Build Path" on the left menu and tab "Source", click "Add Folder" and select the missing folders `src/main/scala` and `src/test/scala`.

 ### Exploring the Test Framework

 The custom [Test Framework](Test Framework) of Schedoscope provides the opportunity to test the code quickly.
 For each test called a self-contained local hadoop installation is set up in `${baseDir}/target/hadoop`.

 1. Set environment variables HADOOP_HOME to `~/schedoscope/schedoscope-tutorial/target/hadoop` and JAVA_HOME.
 ![test_run_configurations](https://github.com/ottogroup/schedoscope/blob/master/schedoscope-tutorial/docs/pictures/test_run_configurations.png)

 2. You can run a test by right clicking on the test class in the Scala IDE's package explorer and choosing Run As > Scala Test - File

 3. When building the project (as in [[Installation|Open Street Map Tutorial#installation]] Step 4) you can see how all tests are executed.

 ### Development

-Use other Open Street Map TSV-files provided by schedoscope-tutorial-osm-data:
+There are other Open Street Map TSV-files provided by the dependency `schedoscope-tutorial-osm-data`:

-* `ways.txt`  (way is a sequence of 2-2000 nodes)
+* `ways.txt`  (a way is a sequence of 2-2000 nodes)

         id BIGINT
         version INT